railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 # Install Ruby on Linux

-You need to do all the following steps in a Terminal.
-If you don't know how to open a Terminal, please ask an instructor to show you.
+You need to do all the following steps in a terminal.
+If you don't know how to open a terminal, please ask an instructor to show you.

 If you run into errors at any step please call in an instructor to help diagnose the installation issue.